-(1) During the summer, all fish collected at the projects will be routed to the raceways with the most effective shading for holding.
+- (1) During the summer, all fish collected at the projects will be routed to the raceways with the most effective shading for holding.
 Sampling efforts should be minimized, if possible, to limit handling stress on fish.
-Facility samples may be processed every other day if possible.

-(2) At Snake River projects, all collected fish will be routed to the sample tanks when fish numbers drop to an acceptable handling level.
+Facility samples may be processed every other day if possible. - (2) At Snake River projects, all collected fish may be routed to the sample tanks when fish numbers drop to an acceptable handling level.
 At that time all fish collected will be handled as part of the daily sample per smolt monitoring program sampling guidelines.
 To minimize handling stress, facility samples may be processed every other day.
-When large trucks are used, fish will be loaded from the raceways.
+When large trucks are used, fish may be loaded from either the raceways or labs.
 When mini or midi-tankers are used, Corps and agency project biologists will select the best method of transferring fish from the lab to the tankers.

-(3) During summer months at McNary Dam, from June 15 through August 31, water temperatures will be measured along the face of the powerhouse, in B-slot gatewells, and within the collection channel on a daily basis.
+- (3) During summer months at McNary Dam, from June 15 through August 31, water temperatures will be measured along the face of the powerhouse, in B-slot gatewells, and within the collection channel on a daily basis.
 These temperature measurements will be used for management of project operations per criteria contained in the Fish Passage Plan.
 During warm water periods, collected fish may be transported by truck or barge on a daily basis to minimize stress and mortality from warm water conditions.
-Other special operations may be required at McNary Dam during summer months to minimize impacts of project operations on juvenile fish collection during warm water temperature periods.

-(4) During the summer trucking season, if fish collection numbers begin increasing to where it appears the project will have have difficulty transporting the fish with available, the project shall notify the CENWW Transportation Coordinator immediately.
-The Transportation Coordinator will arrange for additional transport vehicle if possible or prioritize transport/bypass operations between the projects.

-(5) When water temperatures are above $68^{\circ}F$ , all personnel handling fish shall take extra care to minimize stress and other impacts on fish.

-g.
-Facility and Equipment Logbooks and Records: To document collection and transportation activities, the following items will be logged at each dam by either project personnel or state biologists:

-(1) Juvenile fish facilities: Records will be maintained recording fish counts by hour, by day, and by species, numbers and species of fish trucked or barged, number and species of fish sampled, descaling rates, and mortality rates.
+Other special operations may be required at McNary Dam during summer months to minimize impacts of project operations on juvenile fish collection during warm water temperature periods. - (4) During the summer trucking season, if fish collection numbers begin increasing to where it appears the project will have have difficulty transporting the fish with available equipment, the project shall notify the CENWW Transportation Coordinator immediately.
+The Transportation Coordinator will arrange for additional transport vehicle if possible or prioritize transport/bypass operations between the projects. - (5) When water temperatures are above $68^{\circ}F$, all personnel handling fish shall take extra care to minimize stress and other impacts on fish. - g.
+Facility and Equipment Logbooks and Records: To document collection and transportation activities, the following items will be logged at each dam by either project personnel or state biologists: - (1) Juvenile fish facilities: Records will be maintained recording fish counts by hour, by day, and by species, numbers and species of fish trucked or barged, number and species of fish sampled, descaling rates, and mortality rates.
 Records will be transmitted daily to CENWW for consolidation and transmittal to CENWD.
 Facility personnel will follow standard operating procedures (SOP's), and will note in facility logbooks accomplishment of SOP's at various stations at the collection facilities.
-General observations of fish condition and juvenile fish passage will be documented in facility logbooks by state biologists.
+General observations of fish condition and juvenile fish passage will be documented in facility logbooks by state biologists. - (2) Truck and Barge Logbooks: Each truck and barge shall have a logbook for recording fish loading rates, fish condition, estimated mortalities, area of release, equipment malfunctions, and accomplishment of scheduled work under the